Hacker0x01/docs.hackerone.com/docs/programs/billing.md

 You can view details for each transaction by viewing or exporting reports in **Program Settings > General > Billing > Overview**.

+### Email Receipts

+By default, email receipts for bounty, pentest, and retest payments to hackers are sent when paid with a credit card to team members with appropriate permissions.
+If you need receipts regardless of payment type, this feature can be enabled for your program.

+><i>Note: To opt-in to this feature or configure additional emails to receive receipts, contact support@hackerone.com for assistance</i>.

 ### Low Balance Notifications

 When you've opted to use prepayment, you can set up notifications to let you know that your account balance is low.